joao-m-lourenco-alpt/advanced-jenkins-training/linux/labs/lab1.md

 11. Create a directory `linuxlab` in your home directory
 12. Change to the `/etc` directory, stay here and create a directory `testlinuxdir` in your home directory
 13. Create in one command the directories hierarchy ~/dir1/dir2/dir3 inside the diretory `textlinuxdir`.
-14. Remove the directory `textlinuxdir`
+14. Remove the directory `testlinuxdir`

 Next step: [Lab2](lab2.md)